striezel/plotly-node-export-server/readme.md

 ## Initial setup: install Node.js dependency packages

-The application requires a package for jsdom.
+The application requires a package for `jsdom`.
 To install that, type

     npm install